hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - patching strategy for endpoint: <span style="color: #bb6600;">known vulnerabilities are targeted</span> and <span style="color: #bb6600;">having a regular patch cycle reduces risks</span>
   - risks w/o well-established patching solution for endpoints: 1) <span style="color: #bb6600;">exploits</span>; 2) <span style="color: #bb6600;">malware </span>
   - a custom detection policy to add specific MD5 signatures by config created in the simple detection policy section but not work: <span style="color: #bb6600;">detections for MD5 signatures must be configured in the advanced custom detection policies</span>
+  - a difference between Cisco AMP for Endpoints and Cisco Umbrella: Cisco AMP for Endpoints prevents, detects, and responds to attacks <span style="color: #bb6600;">before damage can be done</span>, and Cisco Umbrella provides <span style="color: #bb6600;">the first line of defense against Internet threats.</span>

 - Umbrella
   - secure <span style="color: #bb6600;">Internet gateway</span> in the cloud that provides a security solution that protects endpoints on and off the network against threats on the Internet by using <span style="color: #bb6600;">DNS</span>